jgw96/web-ai-toolkit/README.md

 # Web AI Toolkit

 The Web AI Toolkit simplifies the integration of AI features, such as OCR, speech-to-text, text summarization and more into your application.
-It ensures data privacy and offline capability by running all AI workloads locally, leveraging WebNN when available, with a fallback to WebGPU.
+It ensures data privacy and offline capability by running all AI workloads locally.

+## Device Support

+The functions the Web AI Toolkit provides will run on any device that supports WebGPU.
+Some of our APIs, such as the summarize function, will use the Built-In Summarizer API available in Chromium browsers when available, otherwise it will fall back to a WebGPU backend.

 ## Installation